Types of bullying

 - repeatedly, and for no strategic reason, attacking players in online gaming.

-Like other forms of bullying such as verbal abuse, social exclusion and physical aggression, cyberbullying has the potential to result in the target of bullying developing social, psychological and educational issues.
+Like other forms of bullying such as verbal abuse, social exclusion and physical aggression, online bullying has the potential to result in the target of bullying developing social, psychological and educational issues.

-While cyberbullying is similar to real life bullying it also differs in the following ways:
+While online bullying is similar to real life bullying it also differs in the following ways:

 - it can be difficult to escape and invasive—it can occur 24/7 and a person can be targeted while at home

 - it can involve harmful material being widely and rapidly disseminated to a large audience, for example, rumours and images can be posted on public forums or sent to many people at once

 - it can provide the bully with a sense of relative anonymity and distance from the victim, so there is a lack of immediate feedback or consequences.

 Just as bullying can be of many different types, it can also occur between students, staff and parents/carers.
 This site focuses on bullying between students.